openwfm/wrf-fire-matlab/femwind/readme.txt

 The code in this directory is meant to be self-contained.
 We are copying files from the previous generations quicwind and quicwind/saddlepoint as needed.

+To run: in Matlab

+close all; clean all; femwind_test